SonicSpeed13425/SonicSpeed13425/README.md

 - My keyboard is dead (basicially button mashing)
 - Understanding whats even going on my screen (addicted to fast-pace games)

+## 📜 Licenses I Use
+- MIT License (most of my projects)
+- Apache 2.0 (for larger tools)
+- Creative Commons (for documentation or assets)

+## More About Me
+- I have some other projects i have on my google drive i might upload on here, you never know but my discord server has my googledrive so get it before i upload it maybe?
+- Addicted to creating
+- A bit of 3D modelling in [Roblox Studio](https://create.roblox.com/)

 # Enjoy the projects i make for you!